ncashin/notmg/TOOD.md

-- bring back notmg style movement
-- make character be able to throw projectile
-- level editing in-game, _the GM can mutate the world, part of lore_
-- multiplayer, ezpz, lemon squeeze
+- asteroids
+- rip out the things